hackclub/hackclub/workshops/login_auth/README.md

 ##### CSS
 This is a `style.css` file present in your Repl just below `script.js`, which gives styles and design to your webpage.

-As you created two divisions in HTML file so you will add designs to it and writing CSS is simple.
+As you created two divisions in HTML file, So you will add designs to it and writing CSS is simple.

 You just need to:
 - Mention element/ class name/ ID.